dskulkarni-99/Javascript/README.md

 # Javascript
-I have created this repository to learn concepts javascript and build projects
+I have created this repository to learn concepts of javascript and build projects